-Jeff Sale's Brief Biographical
+Brief Biographical

 Sketch

-Jeff received his B.S.
+Jeff received a B.S.

-in Physics with emphasis in condensed matter from San Diego State University in 1989.
+in Physics with an emphasis in condensed matter from San Diego State University.
+After graduation, Jeff did two years of graduate research in neurophysiology as a student at Loma Linda University

-at Jerry L. Pettis Veterans Medical Center under the direction of Dr.
+and was a research assistant at the Parkinson's Research Center (PRC), Jerry L. Pettis Veterans Affairs Medical Center, under the direction of Dr.

 cell culture work with dopaminergic neurons, using HPLC to measure dose-response